14 November 2013

 - We need long term planning, well outside the current political cycles.
 Droughts & floods will return and we need to be well prepared for all outcomes.
 We have historically had poor delivery & approval of planning in water infrastructure.
 (Hopefully the 30 year plan will address this)

-- Water is a key enabler of the economy, but has never had community acceptance as a key industry.
+- Water is a key enabler of the economy, but has never been accepted by the community as a key industry had community acceptance as a key industry.

 - Water Innovation & R&D needs ongoing funding and growth driven by both the public & private sectors.
 This is currently poorly coordinated across different sectors and industry groups.